 A few weeks ago, I went ziplining in Grabouw and enjoyed eagle-eye views of the Elgin Basin from high above.
-Hiking the Blue Mountain Trail was an opportunity to see it from a closer, more down-to-earth perspective.
+Hiking the Blue Mountain Trail was an opportunity to see Elgin Valley from a closer, more down-to-earth perspective.

 The biosphere covers 400 sq. miles of mountains, valleys, and coastal plains.
 The area is closed to the general public, but we were granted permission to hike there.
 The photos tell all!
 They’re mostly uncaptioned, and no photograph can portray the extraordinary vistas.
 Seeing the incomparable skies, mountains, and fynbos in person is a must!

 Cape Floral Kingdom

 The Elgin area is a sanctuary for plant taxonomy.
 Our guides and members of the group were well-versed on endemic plants in the Fynbos biome.
 I gave up trying to learn their botanical names and just enjoyed looking at them.
 Some of the most beautiful endemic flowers are delicate Cape orchids.

 “The Cape Floral Kingdom is the smallest of six Floral Kingdoms in the world.
 It’s the only one contained in its entirety within a single country.”
 South African National Biodiversity Institute